Our experience, knowledge and lessons learned - all here just for you.

 Localization of the Privacy guidelines and In-app purchases is a must, especially if the market you have your eyes set on has strict legal provisions for user privacy protection.
 Know your audience and deliver accordingly.

 Testing your localized web apps

-Test, test, test - before releasing your app onto the new market, make sure you have it checked, used and reviewed by native speakers.
+Test, test, test - before releasing your app onto the new market, make sure you have it checked, used, and reviewed by native speakers.

 There are various web app testing approaches available.
-Functional testing for example ensures that the web app’s functionality and performance isn’t affected by the localization done.
+Functional testing for example ensures that the web app’s functionality and performance aren’t affected by the localization done.
 At this point, the person running the test doesn’t necessarily need to understand the localized languages.